 This was our second day in town.
 We oriented ourselves to the subway and took it all the way to the downtown end, landing in the civic and tourist centre, Plaza Mayo.
 Here we saw… tourists.
 Also lovely public buildings, a half-dozen full-dress military guys with shiny black boots in formation crossing the street at a shouted officer’s command, and a large public square.

-Hungry for lunch and already with a few reservations for subsequent days, we googled “steakhouses”, and were encouraged to promenade along the Puerto Madero where a line of large restaurants with outdoor terraces formed the main floor of sandblasted brick buildings looking to be originally shipping warehouses.
+Hungry for lunch and already with a few reservations for subsequent days, we googled “steakhouses”, and were encouraged to promenade along the Puerto Madero where a line of large restaurants with outdoor terraces formed the main floor of sandblasted brick buildings looking originally to have been shipping warehouses.
 These fronted on the Rio Darsena Sur, a tiny offshoot of the massive Rio de la Plata, widening into the Atlantic like the St. Lawrence.

 It was just starting to rain and so we evaluated these restaurants partly from how they looked and partly ready to duck in like musical chairs as soon as it really started to pour.
 We got lucky.